siuusunn/ga-project-1-snake-game/README.md

 ### Code Review

-Even though this is a solo project, there are two other classmates who have chosen the same game.
-As I was more ahead with my progress, I was able to give pointers to my classmates after reading their code when they asked for ideas, or point out what went wrong in their code to help them get unstuck!
+Even though this was a solo project, there are two other classmates who have chosen the same game.
+As I was more ahead with my progress, I was able to give pointers to my classmates after reading their code when they asked for ideas, or point out what went wrong in their code to help them get unstuck.

 ### Box Shadow Property